gregology/gregology.github.io/codex.md

 - In a casual universe, everybody is rational
 - Humans share the universe with other intelligent life
-- There are intelligent collective consciousnesses that we do not understand or know exist
+- There are intelligent collective consciousnesses that we do not understand or recognise
 - Humans have no cosmic significance, other than that the cosmos is significant & humans are part of it
 - There is no universal purpose of life, we must make our own
 - I am not sure what my purpose of life is yet